eugwne/pllua_unstable/README.md

 $$ LANGUAGE pllua;
 ```

-note: all plans used in subtransaction must be created inside subtransaction function, otherwise it will crash
+note: all plans used in subtransaction better be created inside subtransaction function, otherwise it might crash(or not, needs test)

 ### License